sleak-lbl/weekly-emails/items/cudatrain.md

-### CUDA Training Series Continues Tomorrow, August 18
+### CUDA Training Series Concludes on September 17

 NVIDIA is presenting a 9-part CUDA training series intended to help new and existing GPU programmers understand the main concepts of the CUDA platform and